mpace965/edgar-wright-top-movies/README.md

 Prior to installing, you should have Ruby 2.3.1 downloaded on your machine.
 If you do not, [rvm](https://rvm.io/) provides an easy way of doing so.
-Once you have Ruby 2.3.1 installed, just clone this repo and then running
+Once you have Ruby 2.3.1 installed, just clone this repo and then run

 1. `gem install bundler`, if you haven't
 1. `bundle install`